 House committee debates bill that would overrule state restrictions on abortion

-The House Energy and Commerce Committee met on Wednesday to discuss legislation that would override state regulations on abortion, which pro-life critics describe as unconstitutional overreach from Washington.
+The House Energy and Commerce Committee met on Wednesday to discuss legislation that would override state regulations on abortion, a bill pro-life critics describe as unconstitutional overreach from Washington.

 "For the first time in 20 years, our committee is considering a proactive bill that would guarantee the constitutional right to abortion care; free from the interference of any politician, who has no place in making this very personal decision," Rep. Jan Schakowsky, D-Ill., said of the Women's Health Protection Act.